 Take the evening Loop Downtown Shuttle between Blue Dome and Tulsa Arts districts and stop for nourishment and spirits at Arnie’s Bar, James E McNellie’s Public House or Enso Bar.
-Pizza enthusiasts can fill up with Neapolitan-style pies at STG Pizzeria & Gelateria, while local business supporters can nosh on seasonal farm-to-table meals at Juniper Restaurant & Martini Lounge.
-El Guapo’s Mexican Cantina specializes in Mexican food and margaritas, while JINYA Ramen Bar concocts hearty bowls of broth & noodles.
+Pizza enthusiasts can fill up with Neapolitan-style pies at Andolini's Sliced, while fans of seasonal, farm-to-table meals will enjoy a meal at Juniper Restaurant & Martini Lounge.
+El Guapo’s Mexican Cantina specializes in Mexican food and margaritas, while JINYA Ramen Bar offers hearty noodle bowls.

 Brunch and seasonal festivals also abound in Blue Dome.
-Visitors can start their mornings off right with an order of sriracha honey chicken and waffles at the Dilly Diner, order or scarf down a plate of migas from Bramble Breakfast & Bar.
+Start your morning off right with an order of sriracha honey chicken and waffles at the Dilly Diner or scarf down a plate of migas from Bramble Breakfast & Bar.
 Explore the district’s bars and restaurants with punch card in hand during the annual Mardi Gras Parade, or visit in the summer to cheer bikers on during the intense, three-day Tulsa Tough Ride & Race.
 No matter the season, guests are sure to stumble across lively city streets within the Blue Dome Entertainment District.

 Located near Swan Lake in Tulsa, the Cherry Street District contains a cluster of modern businesses housed within classic architectural structures and historic landscapes.
-In the Cherry Street District, good eats and delicious drinks remain the highlight, although throughout the year, the local German-American society also hosts its annual German-American Day and Christkindlmarkt.
+Good eats and delicious drinks are a constant highlight, showcased in major annual events like Christkindlmarkt.